Maciejnecka/AppLab-RWD/README.md

 # HTML & CSS: Responsive (RWD)
 ## AppLab Website

-Welcome to the AppLab website repository!
-Explore the source code for my modern and responsive template designed to showcase and promote mobile applications.
-The website features various sections, including a header, main features, pricing, customer reviews, and more.
-The primary goal of this project was to utilize only HTML and CSS to create a responsive design.
+A modern, responsive website template.
+It includes various sections such as a navigation menu, header, main features, pricing, and customer reviews.
+The primary goal of this project was to use only HTML and CSS to create a responsive design.

 ---

-See the live version of [AppLab 🌐](https://maciejnecka.github.io/AppLab-RWD/)
+See the live version: [AppLab](https://maciejnecka.github.io/AppLab-RWD/)🌐
 ## Desktop view
 <div align="center">
   <img src="./assets/AppLab-Desktop.png" alt="AppLab Desktop view">